vakoBeridze/atm-emulator/README.md

 - Otherwise, apps can be started using java. (postgres database is required as well)
 - Access `atm-service` swagger at: http://localhost:8080/swagger-ui.html
 - Access `bank-service` swagger at: http://localhost:8090/swagger-ui.html
+- Postman can be also used to test some endpoints.
+See ready to use postman collection in source files. `ATM Emulator.postman_collection.json`